Senior Cohousing

 Community Cohousing for Seniors

-One survey participant complained about their search in a directory listing senior cohousing directory: “Thus far, I have not found any established community with house purchase costs under $300k.
+One survey participant complained about their search in a directory listing senior cohousing: “Thus far, I have not found any established community with house purchase costs under $300k.
 I had no idea ‘intentional community for seniors’ meant wealthy only!”

 Many consider baby boomers to be generally well off, without realizing that there have been serious and disproportionate erosions in the market-investment 401K savings of some who believed they were making cautious and normal decisions about their retirement funds.

-Fortunately, there are many cohousing for senior arrangements that are working.
+Fortunately, there are many senior cohousing arrangements that are workable and can be replicated.
 Explore the options listed below.
-For a “how-to” guide to setting up a retirement community, see the Resources for Senior Coliving section below.
+For a “how-to” guide to setting up a retirement community, see the Resources section below.

 5